SamSam9090/syrianarchive-http/Pages/investigations/Medical-Facilities-Under-Fire/Incident-3.md

 image: "/assets/Screen_Shot_2017-05-11_at_11.06.30_AM.png"
 ---

-# Incident 3: The health center in the town of Heish - Syrian Archive

 _Location: IDLIB : Heish
 Hospital: The health center in the town of Heish
 Date: 7 April 2017